LIFE & HEALTH CHALLENGES

 “I’m constantly in awe of the capacity of the human spirit to embrace the challenge of a diagnosis and inspired by people’s capacity to find a meaningful way forward.
 We can’t always change what happens to us, but we can change the way we respond to our challenges.
 It’s with that knowledge that peace and wellbeing become possible,” Petrea King, Founder and CEO of the Quest for Life Foundation says.

 “Over the past 33 years I’ve worked with tens of thousands of people living with the impact that a chronic disease or life-threatening illness has on their lives and who are looking to actively contribute to their own healing.
 Healing is different from curing.
 Curing focuses on the physical body.
 Healing focuses on the whole of the human being – physically, mentally, emotionally and spiritually.

-I know people who have been cured but are still in need of healing and people who have died healed of everything that ever stopped them from truly living.
-I’ve also witnessed people who were confined to wheelchairs due to multiple sclerosis, and who regained their health and strength and learned to walk unaided again.
+I know people who’ve been cured but are still in need of healing and people who’ve died healed of everything that ever stopped them from truly living.
+I’ve also witnessed people who were confined to wheelchairs due to Multiple Sclerosis, and who regained their health and strength and learned to walk unaided again.
 These are the paradoxes of healing,” Petrea says.